oblivioncth/CLIFp/README.md

 Options:
  -  **-i | --id:** UUID  of  title  to  make a shortcut for
  -  **-t | --title:** Title  to  make a shortcut for
  -  **-p | --path:** Path to new shortcut.
-Path's ending with  a  '\' will be interpreted as a directory and the title will be used as the file name.
-For file paths the .lnk extension will be appended automatically if missing
+Path's ending with ".lnk" will be interpreted as a named shortcut file.
+Any other path will be interpreted as a directory and the title will automatically be used as the filename

 Requires:
 **-i** or **-t**